andrewgcx71/cs61b-sp18/3.Projects/proj2/README.md

 ![](https://media.giphy.com/media/35tVwIe6qVNRNedLEV/giphy.gif)

 ------------------------------------------------------------------------------------------------------------------------
-Use A, S, D W to walk around the world and Q to quit & save the game.
+Use A, S, D W to walk around the world

+Q to quit & save the game.

 Next time you open the game, press L to load it.

 The text on your top left corner is your HUD.

 ![](https://media.giphy.com/media/yDYVwga9HGWLmF7iDH/giphy.gif)